johnknott/debounce-and-throttle/README.md

 ## Installation

-Te package can be installed by adding `debounce_and_throttle` to your list of dependencies in `mix.exs`
+Te package can be installed by adding `debounce_and_throttle` to your list of dependencies in `mix.exs`.

 ```elixir
 def deps do